lamhq/tech-notes/pages/devops/aws/39-machine-learning/4-forecast.md

 ## Time-Series Data

-Data points that are logged over a series of time, allowing you to track your data.
-Examples could be temperature readings from weather stations around the world, on the hour, every hour for years.
+Time-series data are data points that are logged over a series of time, allowing you to track your data.

 Examples:
+- Temperature readings from weather stations around the world, on the hour, every hour for years.
 - IOT.
 IoT sensors relay thousands, millions, and billions of points of information depending on the setup.
 One use case is for agriculture.
 - Analytics.
 Large websites such as Netflix serve millions of users per second.
 Need to analyze incoming and outgoing web traffic.
 - DevOps Applications.
 Applications that change in response to users needs may need to be monitored continuously so they can scale correctly.